Crockpot Honey Mustard Chicken

 Add your email below and we’ll send it straight to your inbox+ you’ll receive all our newest recipes!

-If you love a crockpot meal for dinner that's easy and saucy, you have to check out our Crockpot Tomato Basil Chicken and Crockpot Chicken and Gravy!
+If you love a crockpot meal for dinner that’s super flavorful, you have to check out our Crockpot Tomato Basil Chicken and Crockpot Chicken and Gravy!

 Why You’ll Like This Recipe

-- Flavorful and Versatile Dish.
+• Flavorful chicken meal that everyone will love.
 The honey mustard sauce adds a unique twist that even picky eaters will love.
 Plus, you can switch up the sides to keep things interesting.
-White rice, brown rice, pasta, mashed potatoes, cauliflower rice...you name it, it'll go with it!
+White rice, brown rice, pasta, mashed potatoes, cauliflower rice…you name it, it’ll go with it!

-- Perfect for Meal Prep.
+• The best recipe for meal prep.
 This slow cooker honey mustard chicken recipe keeps well in the fridge, making it an excellent candidate for meal prepping for the week ahead.
-It's a guaranteed family favorite!
+It’s a guaranteed family favorite!

 Laura Ashley’s Tip: You can use either boneless, skinless chicken breasts or thighs, or a combination of both for this recipe.